KB-R/Snake-Squad/README.md

 [Git Cheat Sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet/)

 ### Milestone 4 :rocket:
-Milestone 3 focuses the group on finalizing the Graphic User Interface (GUI)-based version of Plants V Zombies that can be run through  eclipse.
+Milestone 4 focuses the group on finalizing the Graphic User Interface (GUI)-based version of Plants V Zombies, allowing the user to create their levels, allowing the user to save and load their game and transfering the game to android, while the base game can be run through  eclipse.
 The game will be fully loaded with all variations of zombies and plants.
-The required components of the game for this iteration are sunflowers, multiple types of plants, multiple types of zombies and just one level.
-Since this is the third  Milestone, everything done was to finalize of the implementation of the game, while including the undo and redo features.
+The required components of the game for this iteration are.
+Since this is the fourth  Milestone, everything done was to finalize of the implementation of the game, while including the load and save features.
 The aim for our code design was to loosly couple our code as much as possible during the first Milestone; making it not tedious to reuse it for future Milestones.
-Justifiably we used interfaces and super to achieve this goal.
-Going forward we will be working on making the save feature compatiable with the present form of the game.
-We also aim to make the visual representation of the game run as smooth as possible where the real time bonus can be added, while developing a gradually more intricate UML digram.
-At this moment there is 1 known issue with the game, zombies walk past plants.
+Justifiably we used interfaces and super classes to achieve this goal.

 Complete Implementation: fully-featured with various types of plants and zombies, and unlimited undo/redo feature.

 1. Save/load features.
 You may use Java Serialization to achieve this.
 2. Game level builder.
 The levels may be saved in XML.
 3. 5% overall project bonus: try a real time version of the game and/or porting it to the Android platform.

+***Maxime:*** Save and Load Functionality.
+***Kurt:*** Level Builder Functionality, Readme, Documentation and Android conversion.

 **Deliverables:** readme file + code + tests + documentation.

-**Deadline:** Monday December 2nd.
+**Deadline:** Friday December 7th.
 Weight: 35% of the overall project grade.

 ### Members
 [Plants Vs Zombies](https://github.com/KB-R/Snake_Squad) made with :purple_heart: by: